jruwaard/aph_ema_handbook/docs/mood.md

 scales: valence (ranging from unpleasant to pleasant) and arousal/activation (ranging from low to high arousal).
 Combining scores on these scales places the affective states in a circle on one of four quadrants (see Figure
-\@ref(fig:fig06c)).
+\@ref(fig:circumplexrussel)).
 States within one quadrant are believed to be positively correlated, while states in the opposing quadrant are thought to be negatively correlated.

 \begin{figure}